thtran97/Knowledge-Compilers/README.md

 - With d-DNNF compiler, I constrained OR-node and AND-node only with 2 children.
 We still can extend AND-node to more than 2 children.
 But with OR-node, 2 children should be better because we can define the conflict-literal on this OR-node => derterministic!

 - OBDD compiler: I finished a recursive version as described in [5].
 The iterative implementation based on DPLL procedure is still in progress.
 In further versions, we should consider some efficient mechanisms of modern SAT solvers such as unit propagation, non-chronological backtracking, watched literals, conflict-directed backtracking or no-good learning.
+A more complete version of this compiler can be found [here](http://www.disc.lab.uec.ac.jp/toda/code/cnf2obdd.html).

 Certainly, my implementation is still quite complex and dumb :) Some todo works are: